redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 You can simply open this URL [https://api.redstone.finance/prices?provider=YOUR_ADDRESS](https://api.redstone.finance/prices?provider=YOUR_ADDRESS) in browser and see if it returns signed data.
 Don't forget to replace `YOUR_ADDRESS` with your Arweave wallet address

 ##### Node monitoring
-We've also implemented an automated monitoring system for redstone-node.
+We've also implemented an automated monitoring system for nodes.
 It will be described below in the `Node monitoring tools` section.
 ### Environments
 RedStone node environments (modes) help to differentiate node configuration for different purposes.